ljiang09/data-science-2023/challenges/c05-antibiotics-assignment.md

 - What is your response to the question above?

-  - Penicillin negative is extremely ineffective against 4 strains of bacteria (much more so than any other antibiotic and gram stain combination).
-This is indicated by the high MIC values - well over 750.
+  - Penicillin is extremely ineffective against 4 strains of negative bacteria (much more so than any other antibiotic and gram stain combination).
+This is indicated by the high MIC values that are well over 750.
 In comparison to the rest of the data (most with MIC values under 100), this is massive.

-  - Penicillin positive, on the other hand, appears to be quite effective against all the bacteria it was tested on.
-Many of the data points appear to fall at or very close to 0.
-None of the points are visually extreme outliers like the four in the penicillin negative plot.
+  - On the other hand, penicillin appears to be quite effective against all the positively-stained bacteria it was tested on.
+All points except for one fall below the threshold of 0.1, which counts as effective for human treatment.
+The remaining point falls at/near 1, which is still low compared to the negative gram values even if it isn’t suitable for human treatment.

-  - Streptomycin positive has points that appear to all lie quite closely to 0, which supposedly indicates that streptomycin positive is effective against the bacteria it was tested on.
-I will make a note though that the visualization I am referencing has an oversized scale, up to probably 900, compared to the points I am looking at, which are probably less than 10.
-This makes it extremely difficult to see how much these points vary, and whether they are actually close to the 0.1 threshold or not.

-  - Streptomycin negative appears to have quite a large spread of values.
-One bacteria’s MIC value is at 40, a couple are at 10, and the rest appear to be quite close to 0.
-Because there are a few points that are not visually close to 0, it can be said that streptomycin is not a consistently effective treatment against these bacteria with a negative stain.

-  - Neomycin positive, much like Streptomycin positive, has points that all appear to be close to 0.
-This implies that Neomycin positive is an effective treatment to all the bacteria.
-However, it is again important to point out that the y scale of the graph is much higher than whatever scale the Neomycin positive MIC values are operating on.
-This makes it hard to analyze differences of 10 or less.

-  - Neomycin negative is pretty effective for most bacteria, as many of the MIC values are close to 0.
-Only 2 bacteria, it seems, have high values close to 10 that indicate a lack of effectiveness.
+  - On negatively-stained bacteria, Streptomycin is not suitable to treat any of the bacteria.
+All of the points except 1 fall above 0.1.
+One point does fall extremely close to 0.1, but because I can’t accurately determine if it is above or below I don’t want to jump to any conclusions.

+  - Tested on positively stained bacteria, Streptomycin has only 2 points falling below 0.1.
+The majority (4 points) definitively fall above this threshold.
+One point falls extremely close to the threshold, and based on my eyeballing appears to be above it.
+But because it is not obvious, I am not going to make any solid conclusions about it.
+As most of the points here are above the threshold, I would say Streptomycin is not super effective against the positive-stain bacteria overall.

+  - Neomycin is only somewhat effective for both negatively- and positively-stained bacteria, which I say because there is almost an even split between points falling above/below 0.1 for both.
+A few points do visually fall on the 0.1 marker: two for negative bacteria and one for positive.
+Because of this, it is hard to tell if Neomycin meets the threshold requirements to be considered effective against these bacteria or not.

 - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?
 Why?